 You know how it goes, bad news first:

 - High Interest: You may be charged higher interest, especially if it’s an unsecured loan (meaning you don’t have to put up collateral).
-This will make payments more difficult to afford and sometimes will cost a couple thousand dollars more depending on the amount you are borrowing.
+This will make payments more difficult to afford and sometimes will cost a couple of thousand dollars more depending on the amount you are borrowing.
 But before you dismiss a loan opportunity because of the high interest, try to think in terms of the return on the investment (also called ROI).
 If the cost of the loan generates a positive ROI, you should consider the loan.
 You can read here more about what is high and what is fair when it comes to interest rates.

 - You have to repay quickly: This is both a benefit and a downside — you’ll have to return the cash quicker than with other types of loans.
 Because working capital loans are intended to give you a quick pat on the back, there aren’t many options that provide longer payback periods.
 But wait!
 There are some exceptions.
 Take for example Camino Financial microloans, which are better when it comes to terms and payment installments that any other working capital loan: while most working capital loans require the borrower to repay in less than 12 months, and very frequently (daily or weekly), Camino Financial microloans are paid monthly (as a regular business loan) and in 24 months.